 People with SPD may present as hyperactive, hyperverbal, distractible, and disorganized or they may be very cautious, shy, and reserved.
-Dysfunction within the sensory integration system can lead to problems with academic learning, motor skills, behavior, and social and emotional development.
+Dysfunction within the sensory integration system can lead to problems with academic learning, motor skills, behaviour, and social and emotional development.

 There are several different terms used to describe these variants and several conditions that are often seen together with SPD.
 These include, but are not limited to, Childhood Disintegrative Disorders, Pervasive Learning Disorders, Autism Spectrum Disorders, ADHD, OCD, and Learning Disabilities.

 Five “Far” Senses